dhanuk13/chicago-311-pothole/README.md

 3. Tested the most obvious alternative explanation first: request volume (busier areas may build backlogs).
 4. Regressed response time on income + volume together, isolating income's association with volume held constant.
 5. Robustness check: re-ran using the hardship index instead of income — same direction.
+6. Statistical inference: refit the income + volume regression in `statsmodels` (OLS) to obtain p-values and confidence intervals, testing whether the income effect is statistically significant rather than just present.
+Standardized the predictors so the two coefficients are directly comparable.
+7. Spatial autocorrelation: built a neighbor map from the community-area boundaries and computed Moran's I to test whether response times cluster geographically — i.e., whether nearby areas have similar wait times, which would violate the independence assumption of the regression.

 ## Findings

 The raw spread is large — the slowest community area (Kenwood, ~64 days) shows repair times roughly 13x longer than the fastest (the Loop, ~5 days).